-Suggested ways of overcoming the Frequency Percentage challenges Teachers to use simple terms when teaching 55 78.6 Teachers to slow the speed of presenting when using some instructional technologies 60 85.7 Allow students use computers & science labs freely for practical during their free time 58 82.9 Buy enough and quality computers & other instructional technologies 69 98.6 Add more skilled and experienced teachers 53 75.7 suggested teachers should slow down the speed of presenting, 58(82.9%) of students suggested that students should be allowed to use computers and science laboratories freely for practice during their free time,69(98.6%) of students suggested that schools should buy enough such as quality computers and other instructional instructional technologies technologies,53(75.7%) of students suggested that the schools should add more skilled and experienced teachers on use of instructional technologies.
+N/B : Percentages are based on the number of responses for each item From table 4.9, out of 70 respondents,55 (78.6 %)of students suggested that teachers simple terms when teaching using some instructional use the to technologies,60(85.7%) of students suggested teachers should slow down the speed of presenting, 58(82.9%) of students suggested that students should be allowed to use computers and science laboratories freely for practice during their free time, 69(98.6%) of students suggested that schools should buy enough instructional technologies such as quality computers and other instructional technologies, 53(75.7%) of students suggested that the schools should add more skilled and experienced teachers on use of instructional technologies.
 Other students suggested in negligible percentages that the schools should build bigger rooms/laboratories to accommodate the enrolled population, connect computers to the internet, be exposed to technology early, have generators in case of power failure, update/hire laboratory technicians with modern technological skills, allow students to access available materials freely and expose them fully to the resources, government to implement policies that it can meet especially on provision of instructional technologies and modify classes to be compatible with instructional technology facilities.
 Figure 4.11 below emphasizes the results shown on the table above, and the percentages show students" suggestions on how the challenges can be overcome.